 In October 2023, a jury found that the National Association of Realtors ("NAR") and several brokerage agencies had violated the antitrust laws by artificially inflating commissions through, among other things, the practice of having sellers pay both the sellers' agents' and the buyers' agents' commissions.
 The Company was not a party to that litigation.
 In March 2024, NAR announced a settlement agreement that would resolve litigation of claims brought on behalf of home sellers related to broker commissions.
-Pursuant to the settlement, which is subject to court approval, NAR agreed to put in place a new MLS rule prohibiting offers of broker compensation on any MLS.
-The impact of the new rule is still unfolding, but it could have the effect of depressing real estate agent commissions.
+Pursuant to the settlement, which is subject to court approval, NAR agreed to put in place a new MLS rule prohibiting offers of broker commissions.
 In Nosalek, a similar case pending in Massachusetts (the Company is not a defendant) in which the parties have also proposed a settlement, the U.S. Department of Justice Antitrust Division (the "DOJ") submitted a Statement of Interest objecting that the settlement did not do enough to address alleged anticompetitive practices and that the settlement should prohibit sellers from making commission offers to buyer's brokers at all.
-If the DOJ were to take action in the future to prohibit sellers from making commission offers to buyer's brokers, it could reduce commissions to real estate agents in transactions, and could have an adverse affect on our results of operations.
+If the DOJ were to take action in the future to prohibit sellers from making commission offers to buyer's brokers at all.
+If the DOJ were to take action in the future to prohibit sellers from making commission offers to buyer's brokers at all.
+If the DOJ were to take action in the future to prohibit sellers from making commission offers to buyer's brokers at all.
+If the practice of sellers paying both the sellers' agents' and the buyers' agents' commissions.
 A similar complaint has been filed in Canada.
 In addition, a few complaints have been filed in U.S. courts alleging that buyers paid increased home prices as a result of the practice of sellers paying both the sellers' agents' and the buyers' agents' commissions.

 In December 2023, the Company was named as a defendant in a putative class action lawsuit, captioned Umpa v.
-The National

-Association of Realtors, et al., which was filed in the United States District Court for the Western District of Missouri (the "Class Action").
+The National Association of Realtors, et al., which was filed in the United States District Court for the Western District of Missouri (the "Class Action").
 The Class Action alleges that certain real estate brokerages, including the Company, participated in practices that resulted in inflated buyer broker commissions, in violation of federal antitrust laws.
 On April 7, 2024, the Company entered into a settlement agreement to resolve the Class Action on a nationwide basis.
 This settlement conclusively addresses all claims asserted against Real in the Class Action, releasing Real, its subsidiaries, and affiliated agents from these claims.
 The settlement does not constitute an admission of liability by Real, nor does it concede or validate any of the claims asserted in the litigation.
-Under the terms of the settlement agreement, Real has committed to paying \$9.25 million into a qualified settlement fund within 30 days following the court's preliminary approval of the settlement agreement.
-Additionally, as part of the settlement, Real has agreed to implement specific changes to its business practices.
+Under the terms of the settlement agreement, Real has committed to paying \$9.25 million into a qualified settlement, Real has agreed to implement specific changes to its business practices.
 These changes include clarifications about the negotiability of commissions, prohibitions on claims that buyer agent services are free, and the inclusion of listing broker compensation offers in communications with clients.
 Real will also develop training materials to support these practice changes.
 On April 30, 2024, the settlement agreement received preliminary approval by the court.
-The settlement agreement awaits final court approval and will take effect upon such final approval.
+The settlement awaits final court approval and will take effect upon such final approval.